GEO vs SEO

 - Fix any Core Web Vitals issues

-Phase 2: Content (Weeks 2-3)
+Phase 2: Content and evidence

 - Create authoritative, long-form content on your core topics